Skilled Independent Visa (Subclass 189)

 To be eligible for this visa, you must

-• Nominate an occupation from Medium and Long-term Strategic Skills List (MLTSSL)
+• Nominate an occupation on the Medium and Long-term Strategic Skills List (MLTSSL) (priority: healthcare like Registered Nurses, trades like Electricians, STEM/engineering)

-• Have your skills assessed by the relevant assessing authority
+• Obtain a positive skills assessment from the relevant authority

 Health & Character Requirements